 Here Is What You’ll Need To Know.

 After their successful fall 2019 season culminating with a bowl game win, FAU football is ready to show that they can play.
 I have been going to Owl football games since their program started and continued, as two of my girls became students.
 The big rival game is against FIU (We’re the reigning champs).
 An Owl home game is an experience, from the pre-gaming (ask your college student) to the Owl Walk (two and a half hours prior to each home game when fans line up in the Rat’s Mouth and cheer on the players as they walk in the stadium) to the actual game itself.

 HaveUHeard that FAU has a Clear Bag Policy for football games?
 I have been at many games at The Burrow over the past few years, and always, there is a student or a parent with a handbag, backpack, or camera bag in their possession.
 Very small clutches measuring 4.5” x 6.5” (about the size of a hand) are allowed.
 There is nothing worse than being denied admission, especially close to the start time of a game.
 So your choice is to go store it in your car (an invitation to have it stolen).
 FAU does not have a place to check items at the gates and any bags left unattended will be disposed of.
 A full list of prohibited items can be found here.
 Most stadiums implement a clear bag policy, so why not have a bag that still has style?
 HaveUHeard has partnered with Score Gameday bags.
-Use the code HUH15 for 15% discount.
+Use the code HUH15 for a 15% discount.

 Tickets on Sale NOW!